-The production of Federal Reserve notes includes creating the templates and materials necessary to print .
-Because is a printed item, the U.S. Bureau of Engraving and Printing also must detect and deter counterfeit (in conjunction with the U.S. Secret Service).
+The production of Federal Reserve notes includes creating the templates and materials necessary to print currency.
+Because currency is a printed item, the U.S. Bureau of Engraving and Printing also must detect and deter counterfeit currency (in conjunction with the U.S. Secret Service).

-This isn't to say that paper and coins aren't the only forms of viable today.
-Quite often, companies use of their own as to acquire other companies, and anybody who has ever watched a crime show knows that cigarettes can buy a in prison.
+This isn't to say that paper and coins aren't the only forms of viable currency today.
+Quite often, companies use shares of their own stock as currency to acquire other companies, and anybody who has ever watched a crime show knows that cigarettes can buy a lot in prison.